 Not happy with your rating?

 If you consider your business rating is unjust or you wish to discuss your rating, please contact the officer who carried out the inspection in the first instance.
-If they are unable to resolve the matter you may appeal by completing the appeal form (PDF).
+If they are unable to resolve the matter you may appeal by completing the online appeal form.

 The appeal must be made within 21 days of the date the business receives the food hygiene inspection report.
-The completed appeal form should be sent to the Principal Environmental Health Officer (Food).
 The appeal will be considered by an officer from the authority who was not involved in the original assessment of the food hygiene rating being appealed.
 The local authority will decide the appeal and notify the business of the outcome within 21 days of receiving the appeal.
 During the period of the appeal process, no sticker should be displayed nor referred to in any advertising, web site content etc.

 Businesses have a “Right to Reply”.
-This allows a business to comment on the rating given to them.
-These comments must be made in writing to the Council by completing a right to reply form (PDF).
-The completed form should be sent to the Principal Environmental Health Officer (Food) who will arrange for the comments to be published on the Food Standards Agency website along with the rating.
+The Right to Reply allows a food business operator to comment on the rating given to the business.
+For example, a business may wish to publish information in relation to what they consider to be particular circumstances at the time of the inspection that affected the rating.
+These comments must be made in writing to the local authority using the online Right to Reply form and will be published on the Food Standards Agency website along with the rating.

 Requesting a re-rating Inspection